 Claire Pentecost draws right on her studio walls, with or without paper.
 It could be an invitation to watch her rent check pay off or her mind at play.
 In each case, the intimacy of an artist's studio becomes painterly in texture, architectural in scale, and contested urban ground.
 Critics have wondered if the handmade will ever recover, after far too many showy installations.
 These artists suggest that it has never gone away.
 It has just become part of the city.

-Lin Yan in fact simulates a brick wall, shaping paper into rectangles and the grooves between them.
+Lin Yan in fact simulates a brick wall, much as Zhang Hongtu confronts barriers in China under Mao, shaping paper into rectangles and the grooves between them.
 Ink and other media soak into them, but also lend them form.
 Paper also flies off at the edges, like posters left to peel from a wall.
 Elsewhere her collage exaggerates the texture of rice paper, to the point of fabric.
 The roughness, though, also adds solidity.
 Her texture can change abruptly halfway through, or the color may change from black to white, as if revealing something underneath.